Black people and Mormonism: Elijah Abel

-Although Joseph Smith is not known to have made any statements regarding blacks and the priesthood, he was aware of the ordination of at least one black man to the office of elder.
+Although Joseph Smith is not known to have made any statements regarding Black men and the priesthood, he was aware of the ordination of at least one Black man to the office of elder.
 Elijah Abel was ordained on 3 March 1836 by Zebedee Coltrin.
 Six months later, he was ordained to the office of seventy and was called to serve in the Third Quorum of the Seventy.
 Abel served his first mission for the church to New York and Upper Canada.
 In 1836, he moved from Kirtland to Nauvoo, Illinois, where he participated in the temple ordinance of baptism for the dead.
 In 1843, a traveling high council visited Cincinnati, where Abel lived, but refused to recognize Abel for the sake of public appearance and called him to his second mission to the "colored population" of Cincinnati.

 Abel joined the other Latter-day Saints in Utah Territory in 1853.
-By then, Brigham Young had formalized church's policies against black people.
+By then, Brigham Young had formalized church's policies against Black people.
 However, no attempt was made to remove Abel's priesthood or drop him from the Third Quorum of the Seventy.
 He remained active in the Quorum until his death.

 Green Flake

-Born in 1829 Green Flake, the slave of James Madison Flake, a convert to the LDS Church, was baptized at the age of 16 on April 7, 1844 by John Brown.
+Born in 1829, Green Flake was enslaved by James Madison Flake, converted to the LDS Church, and was baptized at the age of 16 in 1844.
 He accompanied the Flake family to Nauvoo, Illinois.
-Green remained a slave but was a member of the church throughout his life.
+Green continued to be held as a slave, but was a member of the church throughout his life.
 From family diaries and the memory of a grandson, it is believed that it was Green who drove the carriage and team that brought President Brigham Young into the Salt Lake Valley.
-Brigham Young freed Flake in 1854.
+Brigham Young ended Flake's enslavement in 1854.